-The South Centre seeks to provide the appropriate technical assistance and country support to developing countries, within a comprehensive and coherent national IP Strategy, to promote implementation of the TRIPS Agreement that is consistent with the protection of public health and promotion of access to medicines.
-To this end, the South Centre has prepared this selected and annotated bibliography to assist developing countries to implement IP policies and regulations consistent with development goals and public health principles.
-The growing volume of literature being produced around the issue of IP, R&D, human rights and access to medicines in the last five years can help countries to find the opportunities and room to manoeuvre to protect the citizens of developing countries from the unhealthy environment created by the new international trade rules.
+The South Centre seeks to provide appropriate technical assistance and country support to developing countries, within comprehensive and coherent national IP strategies to promote implementation of the TRIPS Agreement that is consistent with the protection of public health and the promotion of access to medicines.
+This selected and annotated bibliography has been prepared to assist developing countries to implement IP policies and regulations consistent with development goals and public health principles.
+The growing volume of literature on the issue of IP, R&D, human rights and access to medicines can help developing countries to find the opportunities and room for manoeuvre to protect their citizens from the unhealthy environment created by international trade rules.

-This bibliography does not provide an exhaustive list, but rather highlights some of the most pertinent works from the South views and perspectives.
-These selected references are a valuable instrument for those interested to promote universal access to medical innovation.
+This bibliography is not an exhaustive list but it highlights some of the most pertinent works from the South views and perspectives.
+The selected references are a valuable instrument for those interested in promoting universal access to medical innovation.

-About the authors:
+About the Authors